racket/rhombus/README.md

-This repository is for brainstorming and discussion about the design of a new language that is based on Racket.
+This repository is for brainstorming and discussion for the Rhombus project, which is about the design of a new language that is based on Racket.
+“Rhombus” is the project name and a placeholder name for a language name to be chosen later.

 # Resources